signal-ai/terraform-aws-cloudwatch-prometheus/README.md

 ## Features

-- Lighting fast, efficient metrics that you want directly in prometheus.
+- Blazingly fast, efficient metrics that you want directly in prometheus.
 - Standardized prometheus  `__naming__` in `snake_case`
 - Currently supporting `lambda` and `sqs` (More coming soon)